uditbangar17/32-bit-Pipelined-RISC-ALU-Architecture/README.md

 ## Verification and Waveform-Based Validation

+Detailed waveform-based verification for each pipeline stage is providedin the “/waveforms“ directory.

 The processor was verified using cycle-accurate waveform analysis in ModelSim, with a focus on validating pipeline register behavior and data propagation across stages.

 Verification was performed stage-by-stage: